open-decision/open-decision-prototype/README.md

 ### For Developers

 We are happy about any contributions!
 Feel free to pick an issue, open a bug report, feature request or fork the project.
 We are open to any input or suggestions on how to bring the project forward.
-For further information join our [Slack-Channel](https://join.slack.com/t/opendecision/shared_invite/enQtNjM2NDUxNTQyNzU4LWYwMzJlZjlhOWJkMmIxMTBmMjYwMDE0Y2Y2OGUyZDBiY2FmOWU4OTVmMDFhMjNhNTIxYWZkZTNkNDRmNjQ4MmM)

 ### For Experts